lihuate/install-opencv/README.md

 ![Title](images/title.png)

 If you are interested in compiling the latest version of OpenCV for ARM based SBCs or x86 computers then this project will show you how.
-You should be experienced with Linux, OpenCV and Python to make the most of this project.
+You should be experienced with Linux, OpenCV and Python (or Java or C++) to make the most of this project.
 I have created a set of scripts that automate the install process.
 The scripts support Ubuntu 16.04, Debian GNU/Linux 8 (jessie) and probably other distributions. x86, x86_64, ARMV7 and ARMV8 are currently working.

 ![Pedestrian detection](images/pedestrian-detect.png)